ClassErased/ClassErased/README.md

-Hi im Aaron, my current areas of study are telecommunications, unix-like operating systems, cloud computing and DFIR.
+Hi im Aaron, my current areas of study are telecommunications, unix-like operating systems, cloud computing and ANNs.
 I still code like a n00b tho.

 <!---